kenji-yt/HEAL/README.md

 - eagle_rc: Contains the eagle installation and one directory per sample with the eagle-rc results and a script used to produce these results.
 - fastp (if FILTER='True'): Contains one directory per sample with filtered and trimmed read files and quality check reports.
 - qualimap: Contains one directory per sample containing the output of qualimap for every ".ref." bam files in the 'eagle_rc' directory.
-- bismark/bwa: Contains bam files of the reads aligned to each subgenome.
+- bismark/bwa: Contains bam files of the reads aligned to each (renamed) subgenome.
+It is important to note that these bam files are assigned to subgenome assemblies which had their chromosome names changed to match eagle-rc requirements.
+If you intend to use these files you might therefore want to renamed them.
+The chromosomes were renamed by prepending "UNQ_{progenitor_name}_NME_".
 - genespace: Contains a directory for MCScanX, a directory for scripts and 'run_dir' which contains the formated input data for GENESPACE as well as the results of the GENESPACE analysis.
 For more details see [GENESPACE](https://github.com/jtlovell/GENESPACE).
 - genmap: Contains the output of genmap for each subgenome.
-- healr: Contains an input directory for healr ('input_dir') which can be used for further healr analyses.
-It also contains one directory called stats which has data tables  and one dire
+- healr: Contains an input directory for healr ('input_dir') which can be used as input directory for the healr function 'get_heal_data()'.
+It also contains a directory called 'healr_list' which can be used for the healr function 'read_heal_list()'.
+You can use this directory to skip the read counting ('get_heal_data()') step.
+You will also find one directory called stats which has data tables resuming the HE patterns in the data and one directory called figures with copy number alignment plots.
 - logs: Contains logs for each analysis.
 - MultiQC: Contains the file "multiqc_report.html" which compiles qualimap and fastp reports.
 - snakemake_EAGLE_RC_reproducibility_report.txt: A text file with details about the input and output files and the tools and parameters used.